Riding Mountain National Park: Grey Owl

-Whitewater POW Camp
+Whitewater POW camp

 During World War II Riding Mountain National Park was home to the Whitewater labour camp for German prisoners-of-war.
 Operating from 1943 to 1945, the camp was built on the northeast shore of Whitewater Lake, approximately 300 kilometres (190 mi) north-west of Winnipeg.
 The camp consisted of fifteen buildings and housed 440 to 450 prisoners of war.
 The decision to have a prisoner of war labour project in Riding Mountain National Park was the result of a fuelwood shortage in the winter of 1942 and 1943.
 To free up men for the war effort it was decided that prisoners of war would be employed.
 Following the end of the war and the achievement of a fuelwood surplus, the camp closed in late 1945.
 In 1945 an advertisement appeared in the Tribune soliciting the sale of the government-owned buildings.
 The camp has since been dismantled.

-Land Claims Settlement
+Land claims settlement

 In 1896, land adjacent to Clear Lake known as IR 61A was given to the Keeseekoowenin Ojibway First Nation by the Canadian government to protect from encroaching settlement.
 In 1935, this land was expropriated by the government for the creation of the park.
 The government evicted Ojibway who were living on the land from within the park boundary and forcibly removed them to the main reserve, IR 61, which was outside of the park boundary.
 In the Report On The Mediation Of The Keeseekoowenin First Nation 1906 Land Claim Negotiation a study by Stuart Davies of North/South Consultants Inc. is referenced to describe the experience of elders who were evicted.
 Elders accounts stated that their houses were burnt to the ground and that undue force was used during the eviction.
 Davies noted that "Several Elders stated that one woman died of a heart attack during the eviction".
 In 1994 after the resolution of a specific land claim with The Department of Indian and Northern Affairs Canada, the land was returned to the Keeseekoowenin First Nation and a settlement of $4.9 million dollars was made under the Specific Claims Policy.

 In a separate claim case, the construction of a rail line in 1904 through the main reserve, IR 61, by Canadian National (CN), permanently cut off a section of land from IR 61.
 The First Nation voluntarily surrendered this portion of land so the government could sell it, with an understanding that the proceeds would be used to purchase another piece of land adjacent to the existing IR 61A reservation.
 While the affected piece of land from IR 61 was surrendered and sold, and the land adjacent to IR 61A was purchased by the government, it was not added officially to the IR 61A reserve.
 A settlement in 2005 provided compensation for the lost use of the land, providing $6,999,900 in monetary compensation, and returned the land to the First Nation.